The best and cheapest way to send money to Ireland

 Things like peer to peer transfers, PayPal and who knows what else these days.

 This article was created not only to help you find the best way to send money to Ireland.

 It was created to make you aware of just how much these other companies and banks are taking from you.

 By not using a cheaper money transfer company you are giving away some of your money for free.

 If you do plan to send money to Ireland or from Ireland in the future that you use one of the following we recommend:

 We hope that you to will save money when you are sending it to Ireland.
 Be sure to pin the image below to your Pinterest board:

 Comment below if it has

-Other great articles on money transfers:
+Other great articles on international money transfers:

 We are affiliated with the money transfer companies mentioned above.
 This just means that we get a small commission if you decide to use the service and no additional cost to you.